hanfann/hanfann.github.io/_pages/about.md

 💻 I previously interned in product-related roles at companies such as **Grab** and **Jane Street**

-😎 I enjoy diving deep into problems, speaking to customers and stakeholders, and finding solutions to tackle pain points, while working closely together with designers, engineers, and all parts of the business
+😎 I enjoy diving deep into problems, speaking to customers and stakeholders, and finding solutions together with designers, engineers, and all parts of the business

 ⚡ As a soon-to-be Product Manager in 2024, I'm excited to kickstart my career in the field and learn all about what it takes to launch impactful and valuable products!